-‘Flop Or Flop’ Split: The Divorce Too Much For Christina And Tarek’s Daughter?
+‘Flop Or Flop’ Split: Is Divorce Too Much For Christina And Tarek’s Daughter?

 Divorce is hard on most children

 Per Focus on the Family, there was a period of time where people believed getting a divorce was in the best interest of the children.
 The theory behind this thought is that if the parents are unhappy in the relationship – the children are going to be unhappy too.
-New research and statistics, however, have revealed that may not be the case.
+New research and statistics, however, have revealed that that may not be the case.

 Children of divorce suffer academically, experience more behavior problems, are more likely to live in poverty, are more likely to experiment with alcohol and drugs, and even experience illnesses more often.